IaVashik/PCapture-LIB/SRC/IDT/readme.md

 ```

 ### `GetKeyValue(key)`
-Returns the value of a key-value pair for the entity, if it was set using the `SetKeyValue` method.
+Returns the value of a key-value pair for the entity, if it was set using the `SetKeyValue` method or other `pcapEntity` methods.
+It cannot retrieve values set directly through Hammer or the console.

 **Parameters:**